Yureehh/Yureehh/README.md

 - 🏟️ Sports and esports analytics: probabilistic models, betting analysis, performance tracking
 - 🧠 AI education: practical ML/AI explanations for people who want to ship, not just stare at equations

-## Selected projects
+## Featured builds

+### OracleBets
+A sports and esports prediction engine built to turn historical match data, player signals, and market movement into probabilistic betting insights.

+Less “I have a feeling about this match.”
+More “the model sees value here, and here’s why.”

+### AI Website Builder
+An automated website generation pipeline for small businesses and freelancers.

+It turns a simple business intake into a polished static website: positioning, copy, structure, visuals, and deployable code.
+Built for the kind of local businesses that need a serious web presence without entering agency-budget territory.

 ### Extractly
-AI-powered document intelligence for extracting structured, traceable metadata from unstructured files.
+An AI-powered document intelligence system for transforming messy files into structured, traceable data.

-### Oracle Bets
-Sports and esports prediction engine using historical data, player signals, and probabilistic modeling to support betting analysis.

-### Betting Dashboard
-A dashboard for tracking betting performance, bankroll movement, and strategy profitability over time.

-### Coming next
-An automated website builder for small businesses: intake, copy generation, static site creation, deployment, and a sprinkle of AI-powered communication.
+It handles document classification, schema-aware extraction, and metadata generation so unstructured documents stop being a graveyard of “we’ll process this manually later.”

 ## What you’ll find here